 New lawnmower blades are often made of durable steel, but you should know that they’re more at risk of rusting when exposed to moisture and oxygen extensively.

-It’ll make your blade feel dull, but powder-paint finishes are the ones standing against corrosion.
+It will make your blade feel dull, but powder-paint finishes are the ones standing against corrosion.
+This durable coating not only enhances the longevity of the blade but also maintains its sharpness, ensuring consistent and efficient mowing performance season after season.

 Prevents Blade Damage